On the left, sightsize.com as it looked from 2007 until 2015. On the right, my first book, Cast Drawing Using the Sight-Size Approach.

 On the left, the production studio where the drawing for Cast Drawing Using the Sight-Size Approach was done and filmed for the Sight-Size and the Art of Seeing DVD.

 While creating the content for the book, I realized that video would be a necessary enhancement.
 Therefore, I filmed the entire process of drawing the cast which features in the book.
 A year after the book’s release, I released Sight-Size and the Art of Seeing, the companion DVD to Cast Drawing Using the Sight-Size Approach.
-For the time being, the DVD is still available.
+The DVD is no longer available.

 Also in 2008 I republished Birge Harrison’s Landscape Painting.